twilightscapes/pirateteepee/README.md

 # PIRATE

-A new distributed social media with your own complete website/App platform with multimedia blog and customizable resume, cover letter and skills and notes pages with integrated contact forms.
+A new distributed social media with your own complete website/App platform with multimedia blog and photo galleries, video pages with integrated contact forms.

 PIRATE is built to OPERATE FOR FREE using FREE Cloud Based Services